MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-favorite.md

     ![Favorites window](./media/end-user-favorite/power-bi-fav-screen.png)

-   From here you can take action.
+   From here, you can take action.
 You can open a favorite, identify owners, and even share favorites with your colleagues.

 ## Unfavorite content
 If you no longer use a report as often as you used to, you can unfavorite it.
 When you unfavorite content, it's removed from your Favorites list but not from Power BI.